borisosetinskiy/multi-provider-event-service/README.md

 # multi-provider-event-service
-event bus adapter for LMAX, Akka, RXjava it will help to use same interfaces for different frameworks
+event bus adapter for Akka
+it will help to use same interfaces for different frameworks